donniexyz/zod-quasar-docs/README.md

 # Standalone Quasar Documentation
-(To run Quasar Framework Documentation on local PC.
-Main goal is to build it on mobile)
+This project is to run Quasar Framework Documentation on local PC.
+Main goal is to build it as mobile app.

 ****Run Quasar Documentation on local:****
 ```